RiotAPI/Riot-Games-API-Developer-Assets/README.md

 More information is available on these assets [here](https://developer.riotgames.com/static-data.html)!

-### DISCORD
+### Communities

-We have an active Riot API developer community on Discord! https://discordapp.com/invite/012zEL33LUQLlYIHn
+- We have an active Riot API developer community on Discord! https://discordapp.com/invite/012zEL33LUQLlYIHn

+- We have a NEW [Discussions Board](https://discussion.developer.riotgames.com/index.html)!

+- Follow the API team on Twitter [__[Follow]__](https://twitter.com/RiotGamesAPI)

+### Contribution

+- ZIP Folders

+These are completed asset packs.
+You may create requests with new _complete_ packs to be added.
+They will be updated accordingly.

+- Scripts Folder

+This should include basic scripts/methods/ideas for reference.
+Add a folder with your script and a plaintext description These folders will go into a directory that includes static data for parsers etc. Get those ```../```'s ready.

+- Collections Folders

+These are any folder that's not a ZIP or in _Scripts_

+Any assets related to that specific folder and that are not included anywhere else in this repository may be added.